BrentAIICT/MSSA-SCA/DockerLab/README.md

 > Open a web browser and type the ipaddress of the container into the address bar <br>
 > The browser will **fail** to locate the web site now

+> If the same web site is still visible, close the web browser completely <br>
+> wait a few moments and then try again

 ## Congratulations you have successfully deployed a container!